mvalla/openhab-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 **v2.4.0-b8** - *NOT YET RELEASED*

-- [BUG] now decimal setpointTemperatures are sent correctly to the thermostat
+- [BUG] now a decimal setpointTemperature (21.5 °C) is sent as decimal to the thermostat and not as integer
+- [FIX #16] switches for(in) dimmers not discovered and don't save last state
-- TODO
+- TODO TODO

 **v2.4.0-b7** - 01/09/2018